The Way, 1972–80

 780 x 1224 x 1200 inches

-Laumeier Sculpture Park Collection, gift of Alvin J. Siteman, with funds from the National Endowment for the Arts
+Laumeier Sculpture Park Collection, gift of Alvin J. Siteman and with funds from the National Endowment for the Arts

 Composed on-site in this open clearing in 1980, The Way has long stood as an acting symbol for the Park, projecting in all directions like the guns of a giant battleship.
 This monumental work dominates the field; its scale is, in part, meant to represent the awe-inspiring impact of classical Greek temples and mammoth Gothic-style cathedrals.
 The massive, crumpled cylinders are welded together and placed to resemble a post and lintel architectural system.
 With numerous points of tension, this sacred pile of weighted geometry possesses shrine-like properties with humorous undertones, familiar to a failed game of Jenga.
 Discovered along the northeast coast, the eighteen salvaged steel oil tanks are a towering gateway built in the modernist spirit.
 Cadmium red was chosen for its symbolic qualities, representing beauty in Russian culture, and as a luminous, abstract mixture that unifies all of the constructed parts of the artwork.
 Liberman’s carefully placed industrial columns offer layered symbolism that combines site with compositional elegance and bold enthusiasm of form.